joshuaiokua/kanaka-data-project/README.md

 - Meta-Llama-3.1-70B-Instruct

 ### [AWS](https://aws.amazon.com/) (Free Tier)
 Cloud data and model storage, where needed, is provided by AWS.
 The free tier is used because I am poor :sob:.
 I fully understand that storing and servicing models using the free tier services is not optimal and that AWS offers more powerful services for a price (e.g. SageMaker).
-Listed below are the specific AWS services used in this project:
+Listed below are the specific AWS services to be used in this project:
  - S3
+ - Lambda
  - DynamoDB or RDS (TBD)

 ### [Streamlit](https://streamlit.io/)